 side applauded the fans down the side, who reciprocated.
 The lady in the snack

-bar; which also welcomed Hythe Town in a nice touch on their board, thanked us
+bar; who also welcomed Hythe Town in a nice touch on their board, thanked us

 for our attendance.
 I really liked the vibe around the club.